Castel dell'Ovo: History from Norman to Napoleonic conquests

 The remains of the Roman-era structures and later fortifications were demolished by local residents in the 9th century to prevent their use by Saracen raiders.
 The first castle on the site was built by the Normans in the 12th century.
 Roger the Norman, conquering Naples in 1140, made Castel dell'Ovo his seat.
 The importance of the Castel dell'Ovo began to decline when king Charles I of Anjou (r.
 1266–85) built a new castle, Castel Nuovo, and moved his court there.
 Castel dell'Ovo became the seat of the Royal Chamber and of the State Treasury.
 It also served as a prison.
-In 1191, Empress Constance of the Holy Roman Empire, daughter of Roger, was captured during her struggle with her nephew Tancred, King of Sicily for the crown of Sicily, and Sicilian Chancellor Matthew d'Ajello wrote to Tancred persuading him to lock her in the island Castel dell'Ovo to be better-guarded and secluded from people, and wrote to nobleman Aligerno Cottone in charge of defending Naples ordering him to "ut imperatricem in Castro Salvatoris ad mare benè custodiat" (guard the empress in "Castle of the Savior" (i. e.
-Castel dell'Ovo) in the sea properly).
+In 1191, Empress Constance of the Holy Roman Empire, daughter of Roger, was captured during her struggle with her nephew Tancred, King of Sicily for the crown of Sicily, and Sicilian Chancellor Matthew d'Ajello wrote to Tancred persuading him to lock her in the island Castel dell'Ovo to be better-guarded and secluded from people, and wrote to nobleman Aligerno Cottone in charge of defending Naples ordering him to "ut imperatricem in Castro Salvatoris ad mare benè custodiat" (properly guard the empress in "Castle of the Savior" (i. e.
+Castel dell'Ovo) in the sea).
 However, Constance was released the next year and finally became Queen of Sicily.
 In 1268, King Conradin was imprisoned here before his trial and execution.
-Also imprisoned here were children of Manfred, King of Sicily after his failure.
+Also imprisoned here were children of Manfred, King of Sicily after their father's defeat in the Battle of Benevento from Charles I of Anjou.
 In 1381, Queen Joanna I of Naples was also imprisoned there for a time after having been forced to surrender to her enemy Charles of Durazzo, the future Charles III of Naples, before her assassination.

-The current appearance dates from the Aragonese domination (15th century).
-It was struck by French and Spanish artillery during the Italian Wars; in the Neapolitan Republic of 1799 its guns were used by rebels to deter the philo-Bourbon population of the city.
+The castle's present form dates from the period of the Aragonese domination (15th century) in Naples.
+However, later repairs occurred when the castle was bombarded both by French and Spanish artillery during the Italian Wars.
+In the short-lived Neapolitan Republic of 1799 the outbreak of clashes between the new regime's defenders and pro-Bourbon segments of the population led to the use of the artillery of the castle.

-After a long period of decay, the site got its current appearance following an extensive renovation project started in 1975.
+After a long period of decay, the fortifications of the castle were repaired extensively in renovation project that started in 1975.